jesserobles/query-intent-classifier/README.md

 - SNIPS - Personal assistant data with 7 intents.
 Includes entities.
 Need to parse similar to the ATIS format, which is in [CONLL](https://nlpforge.com/2021/07/13/data-annotation-for-named-entity-recognition-part-1/) format
 - search_trends - [Google search trends](https://storage.googleapis.com/covid19-open-data/covid19-vaccination-search-insights/top_queries/US_l1_vaccination_trending_searches.csv) for covid vaccines and some intents.

+The datasets are available in the datasets.zip file.
+Once unzipped, all of the folder should contain three folders: `test`, `train`, `valid`.
+Rename any folders to match that case.
+Some of the data will be generated and placed in the folders as you run the scripts.

 ## Train rasa model
 ```bash
 rasa train